Literature in Iran: History

-Kurdish, the Iranic language that is spoken by the country's 3rd largest ethnic group (i.e., the Kurds), has a literary tradition incorporating the various Kurdish dialects that are spoken throughout Kurdistan.
+Kurdish, the Iraniian language that is spoken by the country's 3rd largest ethnic group (i.e., the Kurds), has a literary tradition incorporating the various Kurdish dialects that are spoken throughout Kurdistan.
 Kurdish literature, whose earliest works are those of the 16th-century poet Malaye Jaziri of western Kurdistan and at least one writer before him, was produced also throughout eastern Kurdistan in western Iran, notably with works from the time of the short-lived Soviet-backed autonomous Republic of Mahabad.
 Gurani, the Iranic language of the Guran Kurds in Hawraman that was once used as a court language by the Qajar-era Kurdish vassaldom of Ardalan, also produced a literary tradition originating from the 16th century that includes works notably of 19th-century poet and historian Mastura Ardalan of Senna and those of the religious texts of Yarsanism.

 Iran's first printing press was founded in 1633 or 1636 by Khachatur Kesaratsi, a Safavid-era Armenian archbishop from Isfahan's Armenian neighborhood of New Julfa.
 Iranian Armenians, notably the 19th-century novelist Raffi, were among the contributors to Armenian literature, which originates from the earliest literary works in Armenian developed in Sasanian Armenia by the 5th century.
 Schools dedicated especially to the Armenian communities were established since the 19th century in Azerbaijan, Isfahan, and Tehran, encouraging Armenian writing throughout modern Iran, although they were closed for a period under the reign of Reza Shah.

 The Kartvelian Georgian language, still spoken by the Iranian Georgians in Fereydan and other regions, also has an old literary history in Iran.
 Georgian writers of the Safavid era produced epics and laments on their life under the Safavid Empire, making considerable contributions to Georgian literature.
 Documents in both Georgian and Persian were produced by the Bagrationi dynasty, who were subject to the Iranian rulership.
 The earliest Georgian manuscript discovered in Iran is Samecniero ("Scientific"), a poem that describes biblical stories in an Islamic perspective and contains one of the first Georgian–Persian dictionaries, written by Iase Tushi, who settled in Isfahan in the early 17th century.
 Among other Georgian writers of the time was Teimuraz I, who ruled the Kingdom of Kakheti between 1605 and 1648 under Iranian hegemony and wrote a number of stories and historical narrations with significant Persian literary influences.
 Parsadan Gorgijanidze, a politician and historian in the Safavid Empire, was the author of a number of remarkable Georgian literary works in Iran, including a Georgian version of the Iranian epic poem Šāhnāme ("Book of the Kings") by the name of Rostomiani ("Stories of Rostom") and an account of the history of Georgia that was produced in Isfahan in the 1690s.

 Among other languages used in Iran, Lurish, Balochi, Turkmen, Gilaki, and Tabari have also developed literature to some extent.